Redone0001/waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 - Not upgrading within Policy requirements or attempting to bypass Policy (see Upgrading guide on website)
 - Actively downgrading
 - Sneaking alts in to fleet
+- Not following procedures as described in the guides (FC instructions always take priority)

 All questions and concerns can be mailed to Jakaja listed in Beancursion discord.
 If the issue concern Jakaja, reach out to Astral (Horde Sherif).